How many emails do you send per day? Have a quick guess, without scanning down the page.

 There are huge benefits to sending a well-worded email.
 It’s often the best way to communicate updates.
 You can group different pieces of information together around one subject, and send it to specific colleagues.
 It keeps a lasting record of itself, which is something that no other tool can do so easily.

 At their worst, emails cause confusion.
-They fail to get the point across.
-They offend.
-They steal your time.
-They stop you from doing the work you need to, because you’re constantly going back to clarify points.
+They fail to get the point across, offend, steal your time.
+They can stop you from doing the work you need to because you’re constantly going back to clarify points.

 Effective email writing 101